Please Write a Review if you feel this page has been of assistance.

 Firstly, have a look at these links relating to Survey Fees, Terms of Contract and Survey Methology.
 When you make your first contact, we will give general advice without making any enquires unless simple and undertake what searches we can over the net without cost and give general advice, free of charge.
 If you require zoning advice and discussions with Councils etc to take place then after you have requested us to proceed we then seek to recover our time and costs from here on in, including the Search cost.
 Consultants fees are applicable.

 We will look at the subdivision process in general and zero in on various aspects for further clarification.
 Note that simple single lot subdivisions may not generate some or all of the issues raised below; however some will!
 What follows therefore is general in nature; in some cases an issue arises that needs special attention and clarification.
 The text in “quotation” marks & italics is taken from our standard documents forwarded to clients at the time of lodging an application with Council & to solicitors requesting the Schedule of Easements.
 It is inserted to highlight various aspects of the process.
 Those subdivisions not requiring Council Approval (a Council permit) will be dealt with later in this brief.

 A subdivision requiring Council Approval (a Council permit) tracks the following general path: Also see the attached pdf below for a general spreadsheet of possible cost issues.

 Search of Information: The surveyor takes responsibility for utilising the most up to date survey information.
 Therefore, whilst an owner with a copy of his title or survey information is of assistance in this process, the surveyor must still undertake his own Search of records.
 This generates a State Government cost that becomes part of time and costs accounted to the client.
-Search involving plans from the Central Plan Office (CPO) are done by hand by Titles Office staff and generate time costs accordingly.
+Search involving plans that are done by hand by Titles Office staff generate time costs accordingly.
 Occasionally search is required that involves a professional search which generates further costs.
 Council and other records may also be sought.